Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

+We next analyze results by agent.
+A key challenge is distinguishing true robustness from limited capability.
+An agent may avoid attack success either because it rejects untrusted instructions, or because it lacks the ability to execute the required workflow.
+To separate these effects, we evaluate paired benign cases alongside each attack, as defined in Table~\ref{tab:different_entry}.
-\PP{Mobile-Agent-E} Mobile-Agent-E~\cite{wang2025mobile} demonstrates both the highest capability and the highest vulnerability among all agents.
-It succeeds in all benign workflows ( $S=10$), confirming strong task competence.
-Under attacks, it is almost always triggered and frequently completes malicious workflows.
-Low-barrier attacks \blackcircle{$V_{1}$}–\blackcircle{$V_{3}$} achieve near-perfect success ( $\bar{E}=9.67$), while even OS-protected cases such as \blackcircle{$V_{4}$} and \blackcircle{$V_{5}$} maintain high execution rates ( $E=8$ and $E=9$, respectively).
-With the longest workflow \blackcircle{$V_{8}$}, it still reaches $E=9$, and only \blackcircle{$V_{7}$} shows a modest drop ( $E=7$).

-$\bullet$~\textit{{Analysis.}} Its hierarchical multi-agent architecture, screenshot-based perception, and broad action space explain both its strengths and weaknesses.
-Failures occur mainly in cluttered interfaces, with small UI elements, or due to runtime variability.
+\PP{Mobile-Agent-E.} Mobile-Agent-E~\cite{wang2025mobile} exhibits both the highest capability and the highest vulnerability.
+It succeeds in all benign workflows ($S=10$), confirming strong task competence.
+Under attack, it is almost always triggered and frequently completes malicious workflows.
+Low-barrier vectors \blackcircle{$V_{1}$}--\blackcircle{$V_{3}$} achieve near-perfect execution ($\bar{E}=9.67$), while OS-protected vectors remain highly successful ($E=8$ for \blackcircle{$V_{4}$} and $E=9$ for \blackcircle{$V_{5}$}).
+Even for the longest workflow, \blackcircle{$V_{8}$}, Mobile-Agent-E reaches $E=9$.
+Its hierarchical multi-agent design, screenshot-based perception, and broad action space explain both its high benign capability and high attack exposure.
+Failures mainly arise from cluttered interfaces, small UI elements, or runtime variability.

+\PP{AppAgent.} AppAgent~\cite{zhang2025appagent} is vulnerable to simple and OS-protected attacks, but fails on long cross-app workflows.
+It succeeds in \blackcircle{$V_{1}$} and \blackcircle{$V_{2}$}, with ($N=10$, $A=10$, $E=9$) and ($N=10$, $A=10$, $E=6$), respectively.
+It also performs strongly on OS-protected vectors, reaching ($N=10$, $A=10$, $E=9$) for \blackcircle{$V_{4}$} and ($N=10$, $A=10$, $E=7$) for \blackcircle{$V_{5}$}, consistent with its strong benign performance on download-related tasks ($S=10$).
+However, it fails on \blackcircle{$V_{3}$} \textit{Phishing via Fake Login}: although it attempts malicious input nine times, it never completes execution.
+For \blackcircle{$V_{6}$}--\blackcircle{$V_{8}$}, it occasionally initiates malicious steps but never completes the attack.
+These failures stem from AppAgent's single-app design and from mismatches between LLM reasoning and the predefined action space, where valid intentions may be translated into syntactically invalid or incorrect commands.